 In Virginia's Blue Ridge Mountains, fourteen-year-old Bobbie Grey is crazy about cowboy movies.
 Gene Autry’s code of honor guides her into an adult society she's not sure she wants to enter.
-The KKK, her stepfather's alcoholism, and her mother's love for another woman set her spinning in confusion.
-Ultimately, Bobbie learns that love transcends race and gender and that it sometimes requires the ultimate sacrifice—letting go.
+The KKK, her stepfather's alcoholism, and her mother's love for another woman. ultimately teach her that love transcends race and gender and sometimes requires the ultimate sacrifice—letting go.

 Read the article

-"A bittersweet coming-of-age story that wanders from Harvard Yard to the Australian outback to the jungles of Laos, While in Darkness There is Light recaptures some of what was most inspiring and some of what was most heartbreaking about America in the early 1970s.
-This book is both a celebration and an elegy; it filled me with an enduring sense of wonder and of loss." ~ George Howe Colt, author of The Big House, A Century in the Life of a Summer Home
+"A bittersweet coming-of-age story that wanders from Harvard Yard to the Australian outback to the jungles of Laos, While in Darkness There is Light recaptures some of what was most inspiring and some of what was most heartbreaking about America in the early 1970s." ~ George Howe Colt, author of The Big House, A Century in the Life of a Summer Home

 Nominated for the 12th Library of Virginia Literary Award and the Devil's Kitchen Nonfiction Award.